|

 on yours in the middle of the storm.
 I apologise absolutely for the intrusion

-and ordinarily I'd be off right away and no fuss.
-But you seem to have
+and ordinarily I’d be off right away and no fuss.
+But you do have

 a bit of trouble on your hands that I might be able to help you with."